-Midlands-based national law firm Browne Jacobson is a substantial source of training contracts, with the firm offering around 20 places each year.
-Decent work across the firm’s wide range of commercial practice areas, excellent work/life balance and a friendly culture make this a good place to train.
-Plus, with the firm enjoying rising revenues over the last few years – most recently seeing a 4% increase in turnover from £64 million to £66.8 million – there is an optimism around the place.
-Although recent merger talks with Beale & Co, another commercial law firm, fell through, Browne Jacobson still seems keen to expand.
+Midlands-based national law firm Browne Jacobson is a fair source of training contracts, with the firm offering up to 17 places each year.
+Good quality work across the firm’s wide range of commercial practice areas, excellent work/life balance and a friendly culture make this a good place to train.
+Plus, with the firm enjoying rising revenues for a twelfth consecutive year — most recently disclosed results showing a 5% increase in turnover from £76.8 million to £85 million, a 44% increase since 2015 — the future looks optimistic.

 Trainees can expect work that “provides a real insight into the life of an associate”.
 One satisfied trainee remarked, “it’s very rare that we would have to spend time completing more administrative non-billable tasks”.
-With the firm specialising in interesting commercial niches — including advising brands on how they can maximise their potential — alongside hot areas like technology and healthcare, there are always plenty of attractive instructions coming through the door with one trainee reporting: “I have as many opportunities as I desire to get involved in”.
+With the firm specialising in interesting commercial niches — including advising brands on how they can maximise their potential — alongside hot areas like technology and healthcare, there are plenty of attractive instructions coming through the door with one trainee reporting: “I have as many opportunities as I desire to get involved in”.

 Which brings us onto one of Browne Jacobson’s weaker points.
-While the firm’s money is respectable for the regions, where the majority of the firm’s trainees are based in its Nottingham headquarters, it doesn’t compete with City of London megabucks.
+While the firm’s money is OK for the regions, where the majority of the firm’s trainees are based in its Nottingham headquarters, it doesn’t compete with City of London megabucks.
 However, with the firm’s ‘National Powerhouse Strategy’, it is clear Browne Jacobson is not planning on following the international mega-merger path of many competitors.
 Despite all this, trainees speak highly of the firm’s offices with trainees saying that “the brand-new Manchester office is the best in town”, whilst “the London office is lovely with a fantastic rooftop garden”.
 Multiple trainees also mention the “brilliant café” in the Nottingham HQ.